 - Innovative strength: ESG-oriented companies set trends and increase market share.
 The company "Rügenwalder Mühle" can be cited as a pioneer, which was already able to sell more environmentally friendly meat substitutes than actual meat products in 2022.

-Combined in one key figure: the Impact Value Score
+Combined in one key figure: The Return on Impact Score

 The bridge between sustainability and business strategy